Jazz In The Classroom

 The Institute presents a number of programs for inner-city youth as well as programs serving young people in rural and remote communities.
 Through teaching and mentoring, jazz masters play a major role in the continued evolution of the music, the development of new artists, and the expansion of a broad listening audience to support the music.

 In 2020, the Institute took its Jazz in the Classroom instruction online to ensure that students across the United States would continue to benefit from free jazz education opportunities while socially distancing.
 Virtual programs continue on a daily and weekly basis in nearly a dozen cities nationwide, and the Institute is working closely with partner school districts and public health officials to safely meet student needs.
-Read more about how the Institute is adapting its approach for the 2020-2021 academic year.
+Read more about how the Institute adapted its approach for the 2020-2021 academic year.

 History & Impact